zhenglinpan/AniLines-Anime-Lineart-Extractor/README.md

 You can either pass a single image or a folder to `dir_in`, the extracted lineart will be saved to the `output` folder by default.

+### Video support
+AniLines also supports video processing!
+When a video file is provided, it will generate a video of the extracted lineart.

 ### Binarized output
 Binarized lines are often used in animation production.
 AniLines provides an API for this feature.
 By default, binarization is disabled (set to `-1`).
 You can enable binarization by setting the `--binarize` parameter to any value between 0 and 1.
 This will adjust the threshold for binarizing the output.
 | input | no binarize | binarize 0.5 | binarize 0.95 |